-As to the first question-That Mehemet Ali is an ambitioos and selfish despot, at once cruel and avaricious, there can be no doubt.
-Having extirpated every remnant of the Turkish and Mameluke power in Egypt, he has monopolized all the productions of the country, and exhibited a strange union of the soldier and the merchant, the conncil board, the counting-house, and the camp.
+As to the first question-That Mehemet Ali is an ambitious and selfish despot, at once cruel and avaricious, there can be no doubt.
+Having extirpated every remnant of the Turkish and Mameluke power in Egypt, he has monopolized all the productions of the country, and exhibited a strange union of the soldier and the merchant, the council board, the counting-house, and the camp.
 The battle of Konia (Iconium,) which gave him the provinces of Syria south of Mount Taurus, enabled him to impose the most execrable bondage on the Syrians, to load them with a poll tax, and to exchange the mild government of the Porte for a system of extortion unknown before even in the East; whilst the result of the victory of Zebib delivered over to him the Turkish fleet, and added to his dangerous aggrandisement by land a naval force beyond that of any other power from the Black Sea to the mouths of the Nile.
 Nothing but the intervention of Europe, in 1832,-and France was then one of the negotiating states-drove this vulture from his prey, and compelled him to fall back into Egypt from his advanced position towards Constantinople.
 His power still continued to increase, and amongst the rebel outlaws and pachas, from Damascus to Damietta, Mehemet Ali found a warm support, and France herself, being now engaged in African designs of her own, began at this time to lend him a covert assistance.
 Into this alliance policy would naturally lead him, and knowing sooner or later, that a colision with the Sultan was unavoidable, and confident in his resources, and in a secret dependence on the French Government, we find him, after seizing the Pachalic of Acre, openly professing his designs of overthrowing the ancient empire of the Caliphs.
 At Balbec, Damascus, guards the passages of the Mediterranean, and he has constructed such military works in the defiles of the Taurus, that no Asiatic army, unassisted by a fleet, can reach him in Lower Syria.
-To say that he has desuroyed the British commerce with the Levant would be going too far, but he has so oppressed it with roonopolies and duties that it has almost sunk to nothing.
-The talents of this man must be admitted to be vast, and many new police improvements serve to extenuate his extortions, and to color over with a melancholy tinge his savage despotism; but much of what strikes the eye is but the embodying of Asiatic of the French government, if our limits permitprinciples of the worst kind in European forms. and systematising a fierce rule by giving it the imposing exterior of foreign civilization and art. the necessity of governing Egypt by a viceroy, But after every concession to the extraordinary and not restoring it again to the weak and disenergy and ability by which he has guided his career, there ought to be but one opinion on his | Egypt requires, and experience shows that withpolitical position- that it is a serious evil to all in the last century the Porte has been obliged to the countries which he governs, and to all the submit to the precarious domination of the Mainpublic interests dependant upon him.
-His cstab-lishment as an independant Bey, surh as the circumstances of Egypt in the present feeble condition of the Porte required, has not realised the of Egypt under a feudal and hereditary successintended objects of Europe in supporting him, which it did, in the first instance, as the only barrier against a new dynasty of Mameluke tyrants in Egypt, which might be more dangerous than the government of a single Pacha or Viceroy.
+To say that he has desiroyed the British commerce with the Levant would be going too far, but he has so oppressed it with roonopolies and duties that it has almost sunk to nothing.
+The talents of this man must be admitted to be vast, and many new police improvements serve to extenuate his extortions, and to color over with a melancholy tinge his savage despotism; but much of what principles of the worst kind in European forms. and systematising a fierce rule by giving it the imposing exterior of foreign civilization and art. the necessity of governing Egypt by a viceroy, energy and ability by which he has guided his public interests dependant upon him.
+His establishment as an independant Bey, surh as the circumstances of Egypt in the present feeble condition of the Porte required, has not realised the of Egypt under a feudal and hereditary successintended objects of Europe in supporting him, which it did, in the first instance, as the only barrier against a new dynasty of Mameluke tyrants in Egypt, which might be more dangerous than the government of a single Pacha or Viceroy.
 The first question thus becomes a short and decisive one.
 Shall we consolidate and the Sultan. give independance to this dangerous rebel in his present extent of empire, or break him up, or reduce him within bounds?
-We answer the first question thus :
+We answer the first question thus: